Modules

 Modules over commutative rings

 When R is a commutative ring, there is no real distinction between left and right R-modules.
 So, we simply refer to both as R-modules.
+More precisely, the categories of left R-modules and right R-modules are equivalent (isomorphic, even).

 For a general (possibly noncommutative) ring, the phrase "R-module" is usually meant to mean "left R-module."

-A small note about the action of zero
+The action of zero

 It will be occasionally useful to have the following simple result: